Detecting Information Relays in Deep Neural Networks: Discussion

 \section{Discussion}

-We introduced a new information-theoretic concept: the ``relay information''.
-It quantifies the amount of information within a set of nodes inside a communication channel that passes through this set, and not through other nodes within the same channel.
-Relay information can be used to identify which nodes in a hidden layer of a neural network are responsible for what classification function.
-We constructed a greedy algorithm that identifies the minimal informative set of nodes that carry the relay information, and tested it on the MNIST hand-written numeral classification task using a regular neural network, as well as a control in another network in which we know--by construction--the function of each hidden node.
-We further showed with a knockout analysis that the identified sets indeed are functional.
+We introduced a new information-theoretic concept that we believe will prove to be useful in the analysis of information flow in natural and artificial brains: the ``relay information''.
+Relay information quantifies the amount of information within a set of nodes inside a communication channel that passes through this set, and~not through other nodes within the same channel.
+The~particular relay information can be used to identify which nodes in a hidden layer of a neural network are responsible for what particular classification function.
+We constructed a greedy algorithm that identifies the minimal informative set of nodes that carry the particular relay information, and~tested it on the MNIST hand-written numeral classification task using a regular neural network, as~well as a control in a network in which we know---by construction---the function of each hidden node (see Figure~\ref{fig;compositionIllustration}).
+We further showed via a knockout analysis that the sets of neurons identified as carrying the relay information indeed are functional because knocking out those nodes abrogates the classification accuracy for that particular~numeral.

+The identification of information relays, and~thus discovering the computational modules that relay information, can only be a first step in a more comprehensive analysis of brain function.
+Here, we focused on testing the method, and~showed using a positive control (the composite network) that the identified relay sets are indeed correlated to function.
+We also found that the full network, trained on all image classes at the same time, does not display a well-differentiated modular structure.
+Instead, information is distributed haphazardly across the network, and~if we were to identify functional modules, they would be highly overlapping.
+In~other words, the~ANNs that we trained here do not seem to have a modular structure in information~space.

+Because a defined, modular, informational structure appears to be key to understanding a number of key properties of neural networks (such as catastrophic forgetting~\citep{mccloskey1989catastrophic,kirkpatrick2017overcoming,kemker2018measuring} or learning~\citep{ellefsen2015neural}), understanding what design decisions give rise to more (or less) modular networks is an important first step.
+We are now better equipped to study the role of information smearing and modularity in its effect on fooling, generalization, catastrophic forgetting, or~latent space variables, and~look forward to exploring these topics in the~future.

-The concepts and methods we introduced are general and can be applied to any task where a network (be it neurtal or genetic) performs its function by taking inputs, computing outputs, and then using those outputs for prediction.
-In the future, it would be interesting to study if this method also applies to, for example, time series classification, recurrent neural networks, convolutional layers, or even generative tasks.
+The concepts and methods we introduced are general and can be applied to any task where a network (be it neural or genetic) performs its function by taking inputs, computing outputs, and~then using those outputs for prediction.
+In~the case of a natural neural network, however, because~it is continuously processing, an~additional temporal binning has to be performed.
+This, and~measuring the states of \textit{all} neurons in the first place, will make applying the concept of relay information challenging, to~say the least.
+In~the future, it would be interesting to study if this method also applies to, for~example, time series classification, recurrent neural networks, convolutional layers, or~even generative~tasks.